 Thus, you need to ask why the furnace is not starting.
 However, since we’re solely concerned with the pressure switch, we must narrow down the reasons to pressure switch-related reasons.

-In short, we need to find out the different ways in which the pressure switch can impact and even block the furnace from starting or restarting.
+In short, we need to find out the different furnace pressure switch symptoms that can impact and even block the furnace from starting or restarting.